AB-CE/abce/docs/index.rst

    contain the root `toctree` directive.

-ABCE the Agent-Based Computational Economy platform that makes modeling easier
+abcEconomics the Agent-Based Computational Economy platform that makes modeling easier
-//////////////////////////////////////////////////////////////////////////////
+//////////////////////////////////////////////////////////////////////////////////////

-ABCE is a Python based modeling platform for economic simulations.
-ABCE comes with standard functions to simulations of trade, production and consumption.
-The modeler can concentrate on implementing the logic and decisions of an agents; ABCE takes care of all exchange of goods and production and consumption.
+abcEconomics is a Python based modeling platform for economic simulations. abcEconomics comes with standard functions to simulations of trade, production and consumption.
+The modeler can concentrate on implementing the logic and decisions of an agents; abcEconomics takes care of all exchange of goods and production and consumption.

 .. figure:: cheesegrater.png
    :figwidth: 50 %
    :align: right

-In ABCE  goods have the physical properties of goods in reality in the sense that if agent A gives a good to agent B, then
+In abcEconomics  goods have the physical properties of goods in reality in the sense that if agent A gives a good to agent B, then
 - unlike information - agent B receives the good and agent B does not have the good anymore.
 The ownership and transformations (production or consumption) of goods are automatically handled by the platform.

-ABCE models are programmed in standard Python, stock functions of agents can be inherited from archetype classes (Firm or Household).
+abcEconomics models are programmed in standard Python, stock functions of agents can be inherited from archetype classes (Firm or Household).
 The only not-so-standard Python is that agents are executed in parallel by the Simulation class (in start.py).

-ABCE allows the modeler to program agents as ordinary Python class-objects, but run the simulation on a multi-core/processor computer.
+abcEconomics allows the modeler to program agents as ordinary Python class-objects, but run the simulation on a multi-core/processor computer.
 It takes no effort or intervention from the modeler to run the simulation on a multi-core system.
-The speed advantages of using ABCE with multi-processes enabled.
-ABCE are typically only observed for 10000 agents and more.
-Below, it might be slower than pure python implementation.
-ABCE supports pypy3, which is approximately 10 times faster than CPython.
+The speed advantages of using abcEconomics with multi-processes enabled. abcEconomics are typically only observed for 10000 agents and more.
+Below, it might be slower than pure python implementation. abcEconomics supports pypy3, which is approximately 30 times faster than CPython.

-ABCE is a scheduler [#scheduler]_ and a set of agent classes.
-According to the schedule the simulation class calls - each sub-round - agents to execute some actions.
-Each agent executes these actions using some of the build-in functions, such as trade, production and consumption of ABCE.
-The agents can use the full set of commands of the Python general purpose language.
+abcEconomics provides two more additions to the Python language.
+First of all, agent groups can be executed simultaneously.
+Secondly agents can interact with each other sending messages (and goods).

-The audience of ABCE are economists that want to model agent-based models of trade and production.
+The audience of abcEconomics are economists that want to model agent-based models of trade and production.

-ABCE does support an accounting framework for financial simulations. `ESL can be downloaded here <https://github.com/AB-CE/ABCESL>`_.
+abcEconomics does support an accounting framework for financial simulations. `abcFinance can be downloaded here <https://github.com/AB-CE/abcFinance>`_.

-ABCE runs on macOS, Windows, and Linux.
-ABCE runs 10x faster on pypy!
+abcEconomics runs on macOS, Windows, and Linux. abcEconomics runs 30x faster on pypy!